 Weird and wonderful roadside diners in every state

-One of the best things about a US road trip is experiencing a wide variety of restaurants along the route, and there’s no style of eatery that more perfectly embodies Americana than the diner.
-From classic spots that whisk you back to the jukebox and milkshake fuelled 1950s to eateries that stretch themes right to the limit, we’ve picked the most unusual roadside diner in every state.
-Due to COVID-19, it’s best to check state travel advisories and individual restaurant websites before visiting.
+One of the best things about a US road trip is experiencing a wide variety of restaurants along the way – and there’s no style of eatery that more perfectly embodies Americana than the diner.
+From classic joints that whisk you back to the milkshake-fueled 1950s to spots that stretch themes right to the limit, we’ve found the most unusual roadside diner in every state.

 Alabama: Sunliner Diner, Gulf Shores